AsahiLinux/AsahiLinux.github.io/content/blog/2026/04/26-progress-report-7-0.md

 6. Log in with your macOS credentials, then do Command + Shift + T to open a terminal
 7. Invoke the Asahi Installer by running `curl https://alx.sh | sh`
-8. Choose the "Upgrade vendor firmware package" option when prompted
+8. Choose the "Rebuild vendor firmware package" option when prompted
 9. Quit the installer and reboot once this is done

 ## Solving the energy crisis